idsia-robotics/mutual_gaze_detector/README.md

 rqt
 ```
 by using `Plugin/Visualization/Image View` plugin and then, in the top down menu, selecting the `/face_landmarks_node/full_landmarks_debug_image` topic.

+## Demo
+Please refer to the [Docker solution documentation](docker/README.md) and in particular to the Dockerfile_test part to read how run a demonstration of the code.

 ## Remarks on Code Deployment